CSCfi/csc-user-guide/docs/data/sensitive-data/creating_containers.md

 *  Instance Boot Source: **Image**
 *  Image Name: **Ubuntu-20.04 (2.2 GB)**

+## 2. Installating singularity and Allas tools to Ubuntu 20.04 server

 Here we start from a situation where we have logged in to our freshly started virtual machine for the first time.
-As preparatory steps we need to install to our virtual machine **singularity** to create new software containers and **allas tools** to upload the containers created to Allas.
+As preparatory steps we need to install to our virtual machine **singularity** to create new software containers and **allas tools** to upload the containers we will create to Allas.

 The singularity installation is done with commands: